![]() |

 As long as hostile, antagonist drivers don’t menace your personal safety, biking is a far more pleasant way to get around than driving – as folks would realize if they would just try it.

-The climate crisis is too close and coming too fast to keep dithering with partial measures, tiny tweaks to personal choices in transportation, when what we need is significant mode shift, not from one type of personal vehicle to another, but from personal vehicles to multimodal means ranging from walking to biking to bussing to carpooling and other ride sharing options.
+The climate crisis is too close and coming too fast to keep dithering with partial measures and trying to motivate tiny tweaks to personal choices in transportation, when what we need is significant mode shift, not from one type of personal vehicle to another, but from personal vehicles to multimodal means ranging from walking to biking to skating to bussing to carpooling and other ride-sharing options – and often a combination of several depending on the needs of the trip.

 Be visionary.
 Subside real change.